dmancevo/dragonseeker/README.md

 ## 🎯 Game Overview

 **Villagers, Knights & Dragon** is a real-time multiplayer social deduction game where players are assigned secret roles:
-- **Villagers & Knights**: Know the secret word and must identify the Dragon
+- **Villagers**: Know the secret word and must identify the Dragon
+- **Knights**: Know a similar (but different) word and must identify the Dragon.
+Knights don't know they are knights - they think they are villagers!
 - **Dragon**: Doesn't know the word and must blend in to survive

 ### How to Play